 BIO/CHM 370 Biochemistry: This three hour lecture course introduces the principles of biochemistry, with an emphasis on the experimental approaches that elucidated these principles.
 Major topics include structure, function, and biosynthesis of biological molecules, analysis of enzyme function and activity, bioenergetics, and regulation of metabolic pathways.
 Chemistry Department

 BIO654 Vertebrate Endocrinology: This three hour lecture course that explores the evolution of hormones and endocrine glands, and the physiology of the main hormonal pathways of vertebrates.
 Biology Department

 BIO672 Molecular Biology: This four hour lecture and laboratory course provides an analysis of the molecular mechanisms by which stored information directs cellular development.
 Emphasis is on storage and transmission of genetic information, regulation of gene expression, and the role of these processes in development.
 The labs focus on modern techniques of recombinant DNA analysis.
 Biology Department

 CABI704 Cell Biology of Cancer.
 This three hour lecture course teaches students how to evaluate and communicate scientifically in the area of cell biology and cancer.
 This course uses current peer-reviewed journal articles to teach fundamental concepts and act as a medium for allowing the students to communicate ideas.
 Prepares the student to write a thesis proposal and practice defending this proposal.
 Cancer Biology.

 HES650 Human Physiology: This three hour lecture course presents the basic principles and concepts of the function of selected systems of the human body, with emphasis on the muscular, cardiovascular, pulmonary, and nervous systems.
-Michael Berry and Peter Brubaker, Health and Exercise Sciences
+Health and Exercise Sciences

 Molecular and Cellular Biosciences comprised of the following programs: